needle-mirror/com.unity.services.economy/Documentation~/Authoring/index.md

 ### Virtual Purchase assets

-Right-click on the `Project Window` then select `Create > Economy File > Virtual Purchase` to create a Virtual Purchase file.
+Right-click on the `Project Window` then select `Create > Services > Economy Virtual Purchase Configuration` to create a Virtual Purchase file.

 The Deployment Window automatically detects these files to be deployed at a later time.